 While the focus of this article was to highlight the best saltwater fish that eat algae, there are a lot of great invertebrates you can add to your clean-up-crew to help with the task of keeping those algae under control.
 Two popular invertebrates are:

 And of course, let’s not forget hermit crabs and those aquarium bulldozers the sea urchins.
+If you want to explore more algae-eating invertebrates for your clean-up crew, check out this list of 23.

 Do you like freebies?
 Enter your email address and name in the fields below and I’ll send you a free eBook to help you Avoid the Most Common Saltwater Aquarium Mistakes.